 Most browsers do not support duplicate accesskey values.
 For example, a page cannot have two shortcuts with accesskey="1".
-Most browsers will ignore one of the shortcuts.
-Some browsers ignore the first instance, and other browsers ignore the second instance.
-Some cycle through the shortcuts with each successive accesskey keyboard activation.
+If present, most browsers will support at most one of the elements.
+Some cycle through the elements with each successive accesskey keyboard activation.

 With HTML5, an element may have multiple accesskeys (e.g.,